YoungAspirations/QA-Projects/README.md

 |    C    |    D    |    A    |    B    |    A    |    B    |

 ## Versioning<a name= "header11"></a>
+[//]: # "How the code works at different stages of the project"
 ## Acknowledgements<a name= "header12"></a>
+[//]: # "Acknowledge contributors to the project; Victoria, Ryan, Harry etc."
 ## Contributors<a name= "header13"></a>

 The contributor to this project is Christopher Pierre-Samuel with a link given below.